Tax & Compliance

 Anvar P.V. v.
 P.K.
 Basheer

 65B certificate is mandatory for secondary electronic evidence; primary evidence produced directly may stand outside 65B.
-Sections 65A/65B constitute a special code for electronic records—general secondary-evidence provisions yield to this regime.
+Sections 65A/65B constitute a special code for electronic records.

 Arjun Panditrao Khotkar v.
 Kailash Kushanrao Gorantyal